At the end of this subject the student should have obtained knowledge, ability and competences in

 Article 1 - Theoretical Component - T

-1. Active participation in class requires enrollment in a theoretical shift, T.
+1. Active participation in class requires enrollment in the theoretical shift, T.

 5. The T component classification (CT) is the arithmetic mean, rounded to the nearest unit, of the marks obtained in the tests or the final exam classification.

 6. The student who obtains a CT classification equal to or greater than 10 values obtain approval in the theoretical component.